alex-schwartzman/mini-mwan/README.md

 - **Failover mode**: Primary/backup WAN with automatic failback
 - **Multi-uplink mode**: Load balancing across multiple WAN connections
-- **Interface monitoring**: Ping-based connectivity checks through specific interfaces
+- **Interface monitoring**: Ping-based connectivity checks
-- **Traffic statistics**: Real-time RX/TX byte counters with automatic formatting
+- **Traffic statistics**: Per-wan RX/TX byte counters
 - **Web interface**: LuCI integration for easy configuration and monitoring
 - **Automatic recovery**: Interfaces automatically return to service when connectivity is restored

 ## Why Mini-MWAN?

-With mwan3 unavailable in OpenWrt 24.10, Mini-MWAN provides a simpler, more maintainable solution for basic multi-WAN needs.
+With mwan3 unavailable in OpenWrt 24+, Mini-MWAN provides a simpler, more maintainable solution for basic multi-WAN needs.
 It's written in pure Lua with minimal dependencies, making it easy to understand, modify, and troubleshoot.

+### Key Advantages

+**No Firewall Dependencies**: Unlike mwan3, Mini-MWAN uses standard Linux kernel routing features (routing metrics and weights) instead of iptables or nftables rules.
+This means:
+- **Simple troubleshooting**: Check routing with `ip route show table main` - that's it
+- **No firewall proficiency required**: Works with any firewall backend (fw3, fw4, or none)
+- **Compatible with all OpenWrt versions**: No dependency on specific firewall implementations
+- **Less complexity**: Fewer moving parts means fewer things that can break

 ## Requirements

-- **OpenWrt**: 24.10 or later
+- **OpenWrt**: 24.x or later recommended
+  - The daemon may work on 22.03 and 23.05, but the LuCI interface requires verification
+  - Dependencies need to be checked for earlier versions
 - **Architecture**: Platform-independent (Lua-based)
 - **Dependencies**:
   - `lua`